staltz/manyverse/CONTRIBUTING.md

 Debug your code using a 'real' mobile device connected over USB instead.

-#### NullPointerException on `npm run build-backend`
+#### NullPointerException on `npm run build-backend-android`

-If you see the error below while running the `build-backend` build script, you should try opening this project's `android` folder in android studio (using the `build.gradle` file to tell android studio it is a gradle project.)
+If you see the error below while running the `build-backend-android` build script, you should try opening this project's `android` folder in android studio (using the `build.gradle` file to tell android studio it is a gradle project.)
 It should detect missing dependencies and give you the option to install them via the console window (and rebuild) at the bottom of the window.

 ```